Monese Mobile App Account Review

 Monese vs. Wise Borderless Account

-Wise does not provide full bank account services such as direct debits.
-It was designed as an international money transfer service, and can give you account details in GBP, USD, EUR, AUD and NZD.
+Wise is primarily an international money transfer service rather than a full banking alternative.
 With Wise, you can send money to 50+ countries from your account, both online and through the mobile app.

 Quick Takeaway: If you’re looking for an account that offers banking services, Monese is probably the way to go.
 For international transfers, it’s worth checking out Wise, too.